codeclou-archive/docker-python-web/README.md

 ### Usage

+You can write to `/pyapp/data/*` from your application.

 **Users and Permissions**

 On the host system you should add a user and group with the following UID and GID values to have them